Purging disorder

-Purging disorder is an eating disorder characterized by the DSM-5 as self-induced vomiting, or misuse of laxatives, diuretics, or enemas to forcefully evacuate matter from the body.
-Purging disorder differs from bulimia nervosa (BN) because individuals do not consume a large amount of food before they purge.
-In current diagnostic systems, purging disorder is a form of other specified feeding or eating disorder.
-Research indicates that purging disorder, while not rare, is not as commonly found as anorexia nervosa or bulimia nervosa.
-This syndrome is associated with clinically significant levels of distress, and that it appears to be distinct from bulimia nervosa on measures of hunger and ability to control food intake.
-Some of the signs of purging disorder are frequent trips to the bathroom directly after a meal, frequent use of laxatives, and obsession over one's appearance and weight.
-Other signs include swollen cheeks, popped blood vessels in the eyes, and clear teeth which are all signs of excessive vomiting.
+Purging disorder is an eating disorder, more specifically a form of other specified feeding or eating disorder.
+It is characterised by the DSM-5 as self-induced vomiting, or misuse of laxatives, diuretics, or enemas to forcefully evacuate matter from the body.
+The lifetime prevalence (percentage of individuals in a population who have experienced the disorder at any point in their lives) of purging disorder has been estimated from 1.1% to 5.3%.

+Purging disorder differs from bulimia nervosa (BN) because individuals do not consume a large amount of food (also called a binge) prior to purging.

+Some of the signs of this disorder include trips to the bathroom directly after a meal, frequent use of laxatives, and obsession over one's appearance and weight.
+Other signs, all which are the result of excessive vomiting, consist of swollen cheeks, popped blood vessels in the eyes, and clear teeth.

-Purging disorder is studied far less often than anorexia nervosa and bulimia nervosa as it is not considered an independent diagnosis in the DSM-5, published in 2013.
-However, it has been argued that purging disorder should be considered a distinct eating disorder, separate from bulimia nervosa.
-Because of this, little information is known about the risk factors for purging disorder, including how gender, race, and class could contribute to the risk for purging disorder.
-As with most eating disorders, it is suggested that purging disorder is gender specific because of cultural forces and social pressures.
-These social pressures are associated with a severe preoccupation with shape and weight, this puts women and transgender individuals at the most risk for eating disorders, including purging disorder.
-In one study of the risk factors for purging disorder 77% of the participants who presented with symptoms of purging disorder were female.
-Purging disorder progressing into bulimia nervosa has been observed, while it is extremely rare for the reverse situation, bulimia nervosa progressing into purging disorder.
-This was observed once in a transgender patient with a severe history of bulimia nervosa but presented with symptoms of purging disorder to an eating disorder treatment facility in New Zealand.
+Purging disorder is studied far less than other eating disorders hence little information is known about the risk factors, including the effect of gender, race, and class.
+However, as with most eating disorders, it disproportionately affects women, preoccupation with shape and weight puts this group at elevated risk for eating disorders, including this one.
+In one study of the risk factors for purging disorder, 77% of the participants who presented with symptoms of purging disorder were female.

-Estimates of lifetime prevalence of purging disorder have been estimated from 1.1% to 5.3%.
+It has been argued that purging disorder should be considered a distinct eating disorder, separate from bulimia nervosa.